pieter/gitx/README.markdown

 # Development

-Developing for GitX (R) has a few requirements above and beyond those for mainline GitX.
+Developing for GitX-dev has a few requirements above and beyond those for mainline GitX.

 Most third-party code is referenced with Git submodules, so [read up](http://book.git-scm.com/5_submodules.html) on those if you're not familiar.